EmotiBit/EmotiBit_Docs/Getting_Started.md

 ## 2. Install Drivers

 > [!IMPORTANT]
 > You will install the firmware on the Feather module in the following sections using the USB cable.
-For the computer to be able to recognize the Feather when you plug it in, you MUST install the drivers mentioned in this section.
+For the computer to be able to recognize the Feather when you plug it in, you **MUST install the drivers mentioned in this section**.

 * **2.1 OS-Specific Driver Installation:**